aquasecurity/aws-marketplace-eks-byol/README-BYOL.md

 </details>

-**<details><summary><b>Scenario 3: Production EKS Multi-Cluster</b></summary>**
+### Scenario 3: Production EKS Multi-Cluster
 This section is for you if you have multiple EKS clusters in your environment and want to secure them using Aqua.
-For Aqua deployment, you can follow the instructions in [Scenario 2](#deployment-instructions-1)
 Once Aqua CSP is deployed you can manage the other EKS clusters in your environment by installing an Aqua agent on them.

+**<details><summary>Deployment</summary>**

   ### Architecture Diagram
   ![Deployment Scenario 3](https://github.com/manasiprabhavalkar/aws-marketplace-eks-byol/blob/version4.6.20099/Deployment_Scenario3.png)